-- If a church leader becomes aware of activities within the church which are clearly in contravention of State legislation in the country where the church is convened (ie churches meeting in the UK and therefore accountable to UK legislation) then - what is the understanding of UK legal protocols for reporting? - > what is the theological basis for making these decisions? - would the development of an internal line of reporting and support of the pastor as they seek to offer best protection be helpful, - in order to assist the realisation of
+- If a church leader becomes aware of activities within the church which are clearly in contravention of state legislation in the country where the church is convened (i.e. churches meeting in the UK and therefore accountable to UK legislation): - What is the understanding of UK legal protocols for reporting? - What is the theological basis for making these decisions? - Would the development of an internal line of reporting and support of pastors be helpful in the realisation of appropriate protection from harm for the most vulnerable (trafficked persons, children enduring violence at home, or those subject to intimate partner violence)? - Is there a requirement for CTE members to enable greater clarity around how to manage this interface between God's and Caesar's with particular Pentecostal congregations, particularly in relation to the requirement to 'do no harm'? - The difficulty of problematic immigration statuses was raised and the importance for some of the leaders to defend their church community's worship and community-gathering space as a safe space, a 'home' beyond violation by the UK immigration authorities.

-45 In all 42 participants.
+50 In all, these sessions involved 42 participants.